Javier Cremades

-Javier Cremades García (Ceuta, 25 de agosto de 1965) is a Spanish lawyer, founder and president of the international law firm Cremades & Calvo-Sotelo and he is the President of the World Jurist Association.
+Javier Cremades García (Ceuta, 25 August 1965) is a Spanish lawyer, founder and president of the international law firm Cremades & Calvo-Sotelo and he is the President of the World Jurist Association.

 Academic career

 He holds a Law degree from the University of Malaga and has a Doctor of Constitutional Law degree from the University of Regensburg (Germany),.
-He received a Doctor of Law from the UNED (Spain) and holds an honorary doctorate from the International University of Valencia (Spain).
+He received a Doctor of Law from the UNED (Spain) and holds an honorary doctorate from the International University of Valencia (Spain) and from the University of Tirana.

 In 1989 he joined the Chair of Public Law at the University of Regensburg as scientific assistant to Professor Rainer Arnold, who would be his thesis advisor.
 His doctoral thesis was Los límites de la libertad de expresión en el ordenamiento jurídico español ("The limits of freedom of expression in the Spanish legal system").

 After finishing his doctoral studies in Germany, he moved to Madrid in 1993, linking his academic career to the Spanish experts in constitutional law, Antonio Torres del Moral, and Manuel Aragón Reyes.

 Cremades taught constitutional law for 15 years at the Universidad Carlos III and the UNED, and later created and directed the postgraduate programs "Master in Business and Law of Telecommunications, Internet and Audiovisual" (since 1997), "Master in Business and Law of Energy" (since 2007) and "Master in Management of Business Legal Advice" (since 2007).